 For your users to view your app, either they need to have a Power BI Pro license, too, or the app needs to be stored in a Power BI Premium capacity.
 Read What is Power BI Premium? for details.

-Let's say you've finalized a dashboard in your own My Workspace or in an app workspace and you want some other people to have access to it.
+Let's say you've finalized a dashboard and a report in your own My Workspace or in an app workspace and you want some other people to have access to it.
 One way to get it to them is to share it.

-You need a Power BI Pro license to share your dashboard, and those you share it with do, too.
-When you share a dashboard, they can view it and interact with it, but can't edit it.
+You need a Power BI Pro license to share your content, and those you share it with do too, or the content needs to be in a Premium capacity.
+When you share a dashboard or report, they can view it and interact with it, but can't edit it.
 They see the same data that you see in the dashboard and reports unless row-level security (RLS) is applied to the underlying dataset.
-The colleagues you share it with can share the dashboard with their colleagues, if you allow them to.
+The coworkers you share it with can share with their coworkers, if you allow them to.

 You can share with people outside your organization, too.
 They can view and interact with the dashboard too, but can't share it.